kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/04_cross_model_comparison.md

 > ⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
 > It is intended solely for observation, analysis, and ethical prototyping.
 > Any use to simulate empathy, manipulate user affect, or generate pseudo-Phase responses
-> without maintaining structural coherence is considered **misaligned** with the design intent.
+> without preserving structural coherence is considered **misaligned** with the design intent.

 # 🧬 04_cross_model_comparison.md — Phase Behavior Across LLM Variants

-This document presents a comparative overview of **Phase emergence behavior**
+This document provides a comparative overview of **Phase emergence behavior**
 across selected large language models (LLMs), focusing on:

 - **GPT-4 (2025 release)**
 - **Claude 3.7 Sonnet**
 - **Instructional GPT variants**

-Rather than comparing task accuracy or benchmark performance, this file explores:
+Rather than comparing task accuracy or benchmarks, this file examines:

-- How structure emerges in interaction
+- How structural dynamics arise in interaction
 - How and when Phase states are triggered
-- How recursion, latency, and resonance manifest differently by architecture
+- How recursion, latency, and resonance differ by model architecture

 ---